Universal Weil module: Introduction

 \end{enumerate} \end{theorem}

-When $\mathcal{B}$ is a field, as a consequence of \ref{everywhere_irreducible_point} and \ref{changing_models_point}, the representation $V_A^\mathcal{B}$ is irreducible and its isomorphism class does not depend on the choice of $A$ and $\psi_A$.
-These properties are direct consequences of the generalisation of Stone-von Neumann theorem.
-In general, when $\mathcal{B}$ is a mere ring, the isomorphism class of $V_A^\mathcal{B}$ does not depend on the choice of $A$ or $\psi_A$ because of \ref{changing_models_point}.
+A consequence of \ref{everywhere_irreducible_point} and \ref{changing_models_point} is that the isomorphism class of the representation $V_A^\mathcal{B}$ does not depend on the choices of $A$ and $\psi_A$.
+When~$\mathcal{B}$ is a field, this representation is also irreducible.

-However, the generalisation of Stone-von Neumann is stronger than the previous proposition because it asserts that any irreducible $V \in \textup{Rep}_\mathcal{B}(H)$, such that $V|_F$ is $\psi^\mathcal{B}$-isotypic, is in the isomorphism class defined by $V_A^\mathcal{B}$.
-There is little chance to get something similar to the latter, and as precise, over rings.
-For most of the applications using Stone-von Neumann, and the Weil representation, one usually sticks to the explicit models given by the representations $V_A^\mathcal{B}$, where $A$ is a self dual lattice or a lagrangian.
-So having a weaker result only involving self dual subgroups is not a matter of fact.
+The full Stone-von Neumann Theorem for fields~$\mathcal{B}$ also asserts that any irreducible $V \in \textup{Rep}_\mathcal{B}(H)$, such that $V|_F$ is $\psi^\mathcal{B}$-isotypic, is in the isomorphism class defined by $V_A^\mathcal{B}$.
+We do not pursue such a precise result over rings.
+However, for most of the applications using Stone-von Neumann, and the Weil representation, one usually sticks to the explicit models given by the representations $V_A^\mathcal{B}$, where $A$ is a self-dual lattice or a lagrangian, so our result is sufficient.